 Ultimate United Kingdom Travelist

-Hadrian’s Wall has been named the UK’s fifth most incredible sight by leading travel media company, Lonely Planet, in a new ranked list of the 500 most memorable, beautiful, surprising and compelling experiences to be had across Great Britain, Northern Ireland and the Channel Islands.
+Hadrian’s Wall has been named the UK’s fifth most incredible sight by leading travel media company, Lonely Planet.
+The site is featured in a new ranked list of the 500 most memorable, beautiful, surprising and compelling experiences to be had across Great Britain, Northern Ireland and the Channel Islands.

 The UK’s four constituent countries and countless small islands comprise a powerhouse of history, culture and intrigue.
 Now for the first time, Lonely Planet’s community of travel experts have chosen the best sights and experiences and ranked them in order of their brilliance in Lonely Planet’s Ultimate United Kingdom Travelist.

-Racing into the list in fifth position, “mighty Roman legacy” Hadrian’s Wall is described as leaving an “unforgettable impression” and is beaten only by the Edinburgh Festival Fringe – named the UK’s top experience, London’s British Museum – described as “the envy of the world” – at number two, “timeless” and “unrepeatable” Giant’s Causeway at number three and Bath’s “sumptuous” Roman Baths at number four.
+Racing into the list in fifth position, “mighty Roman legacy” Hadrian’s Wall is described as leaving an “unforgettable impression.”
+It is beaten only by the Edinburgh Festival Fringe – named the UK’s top experience, London’s British Museum at number two, the Giant’s Causeway at number three and Bath’s Roman Baths at number four.

 Northumberland National Park was also included the Travelist for its pristine dark skies.
 Lonely Planet said that “True wilderness is a rarity in the UK, which makes this gloriously remote national park even more special.
 And dark – its minimal light pollution saw the International Dark Skies Association award the area dark-sky status in 2013.
 Take in the celestial splendour of shooting stars, comets and constellations at around a dozen dedicated stargazing sites throughout the national park.”